Laurakrmvx/laurakrmvx.github.io/README.md

 # Beauty Shop — Midterm Project (Static Website)

-This repository contains a static, multi-page website for a fictional cosmetics store called "Beauty Shop."
-It was built to satisfy the midterm project requirements for the web development course and demonstrates semantic HTML, modern CSS layout (Flexbox and Grid), responsive design, and consistent styling.
+This repository contains a static, multi-page website for a fictional cosmetics store called "Rom&nd" It was built to satisfy the midterm project requirements for the web development course and demonstrates semantic HTML, modern CSS layout (Flexbox and Grid), responsive design, and consistent styling.

 Project pages